 - End cap with parking sensor hole - Toyota (52155-0C903)

 - End cap with parking sensor hole - Toyota (52156-0C903)

 - End cap without parking sensor hole - Toyota (52155-0C030)

 - End cap without parking sensor hole - Toyota (52156-0C030)

 TRD Pro Grille with Included Surround

 Like most trucks, the Tundra comes with a large grille.
-For us, it’s a large chrome grille.
-Through Toyota, you can get a color matched TRD Pro grille and surround.
-Unfortunately, you do have to order the grille and surround together.
+For us, it’s a large, ugly chrome grille.
+Through Toyota, you can get a color matched TRD Pro grille and surround, however it's incredibly expensive and unfortunately, you do have to order the grille and surround together.
 If you find that Toyota does not have the color that you are looking for, you will probably have to go the body shop or DIY route.

 2019+ TRD Pro Grill ($315)